Retrial Motion Hearings 2014-15

 Over the three-day hearing before Judge Carol S. Ball, attorney Rosemary Scapicchio and Suffolk County Chief of Homicide Edmond Zabin interrogated Ellis's trial lawyers, Norman Zalkind and David Duncan; Sgt.
 Det.
 Daniel Keeler, who was a member of the Boston Police investigative team; and retired District Court Judge Phyllis Broker, who was the chief prosecutor during Ellis’s three trials, the first two of which resulted in hung juries.
 Ellis was 19 at the time of the crime and has served 21 years of his sentence of life without parole.
 He continues to maintain his innocence.

-Scapicchio claims that prosecutors failed to turn over un-redacted police reports of telephone hotline tips, some half dozen of which named specific individuals with motive and intent to murder Mulligan, and also a tip conveyed by task force Detective George Foley that fellow Boston officer Ray Armstead, Sr. plotted to kill Mulligan out of anger over advances the detective made to his 14-year-old daughter.
+Scapicchio claims that prosecutors failed to turn over unredacted police reports of telephone hotline tips, some half dozen of which named specific individuals with motive and intent to murder Mulligan, and also a tip conveyed by task force Detective George Foley that fellow Boston officer Ray Armstead, Sr. plotted to kill Mulligan out of anger over advances the detective made to his 14-year-old daughter.
 Foley’s tip was given no credence by Sgt.
 Det.
-Keeler, who testified that he questioned Foley and, because of his “deteriorating condition,” recommended that he be stripped of his gun and badge and sent for a 30-day psychiatric evaluation.
+Keeler, who testified that he questioned Foley and, because of his “deteriorating condition,” recommended that he be stripped of his gun and badge and sent to hospital for a 30-day psychiatric evaluation.

 The Commonwealth maintains that all tips in question were turned over to defense counsel.
 Broker testified by video that, although she had no memory of delivering specific documents while she was chief prosecutor, her handwritten circle around the Foley report number, in particular, indicated she’d done so, in accordance with her unwavering policy of, "When in doubt, give it out."

-Yet Zalkind testified, “They fought me tooth and nail” over discovery information, and, in a sharp exchange, Scapicchio reminded Broker that she’d opposed every defense motion for further discovery.
+Yet Zalkind testified, “They fought me tooth and nail” over discovery information, and, in a sharp exchange, Scapicchio reminded Broker she’d opposed every defense motion for further discovery.

 At issue was evidence from police investigations showing that Mulligan had a personal and business relationship with Detectives Kenneth Acerra and Walter Robinson, who later confessed to felonies.
 Among the material sought by Ellis's defense team were departmental records on Acerra and Robinson and information regarding Mulligan's purchase of four private cell phones shared by him, Acerra, and John Brazil (another confessed felon) under a single contract.

-Reading aloud Broker’s written characterizations of the defense requests for information as containing “vague, speculative assertions" with "no materiality," and a quest for “carte blanche production of documents," Scapicchio asked Broker pointedly, “So this, then, was not part of your policy, 'When in doubt give it out"?
+Reading aloud Broker’s written characterizations of the defense requests for information as containing “vague, speculative assertions" with "no materiality," and a quest for “carte blanche production of documents," Scapicchio asked Broker pointedly, “So this, then, was not part of your policy, 'When in doubt give it out'"?

 Broker replied she did not have the requested documents in her possession, and “I’m not doing that without a court order…I was of the opinion they (Ellis’ defense team) weren’t entitled to it."

-Further, Scapicchio has found two reports linking victim John Mulligan to his colleagues’ criminal schemes: 1996 federal grand jury testimony that, three weeks before his murder, Mulligan assisted Acerra and Robinson in robbing two apartments leased by Boston drug dealer Robert Martin; and a 1993 report of a Boston Police Anti-Corruption Unit investigation into charges that Mulligan and Robinson robbed two drug dealers at gunpoint in Brighton in 1991.
+Further, Scapicchio has found two reports linking victim John Mulligan to his colleagues’ criminal schemes: 1996 federal grand jury testimony that, three weeks before his murder, Mulligan assisted Acerra and Robinson in robbing two apartments leased by Boston drug dealer Robert Martin; and a 1993 report of a Boston Police Anti-Corruption Unit investigation into charges that Mulligan and Robinson robbed two drug dealers at gunpoint in Allston-Brighton in 1991.

-Prosecutor Zabin sought to downplay Mulligan’s complicity with Acerra and Robinson, pointing out that Mulligan’s name does not appear on any of Acerra, Robinson, or Brazil’s 1992 or 1993 search warrants, that the detective may well have believed the 1993 Martin bust resulted from a legitimate search warrant, and that the tip about the 1991 Brighton robbery was given anonymously by a person who declined to assist the investigation further.
+Prosecutor Zabin sought to downplay Mulligan’s complicity with Acerra and Robinson, pointing out that Mulligan’s name does not appear on any of Acerra, Robinson, or Brazil’s 1992 or 1993 search warrants; that the detective may well have believed the 1993 Martin bust resulted from a legitimate search warrant; and that the tip about the 1991 Brighton robbery was given anonymously by a person who declined to assist the investigation further.

 Scapicchio argues that the criminal ties between Mulligan, Acerra, and Robinson created a conflict of interest for the detectives as investigators and cites two specific actions she alleges they crafted to deflect discovery of their drug robberies.